Urban Wetlands Law

 The law modidies the General Environmental Law (Ley 19300) and the General Law on Urbanism and Constructions (Decreto 458) as to consider either wetlands in general or urban wetlands in their provisions.

+As of July 2023 about hundred urban wetlands had been legally established, yet in eleven cases the declaration had been challenged and rejected.
+Also by July 2023, the declaration of 18 urban wetlands remained in dispute.
+Real estate developers have been the main challengers to the legal establishment of urban wetlands.

 Scope of the law and definition of wetlands and urban wetlands

 The scope of the law includes "marshes, swamps, peatlands or water-covered surfaces, be these either natural or artificial, permanent or temporal, stagnant or flowing, sweet, brackish or salt, including areas of sea water, whose depth a low tide does not exceed 6 m".
 The law consider urban wetlands those wetlands that are wholly or partially within an urban area.